 It’s positive to hear that Theresa May and Sajid Javid are making changes to the planning rules to build more much needed homes.
 But does it go far enough for social housing?
 It’s not all about quantity, it’s about creating thriving communities and giving people a sense of wellbeing in the neighbourhood they live in.

-Building on our initial findings published in winter 2017, the full research report of ‘Homes & Wellbeing – breaking down housing stereotypes' proves that social housing plays a positive role in protecting people from anxiety.
+Building on our initial findings published in winter 2017, the full research report of ‘Homes & Wellbeing – breaking down housing stereotypes' (PDF 925kb) proves that social housing plays a positive role in protecting people from anxiety.
 Interviewing a mix of owner-occupiers, shared owners and social rent customers, we found that what really matters to people is not so much the chance to climb onto the housing ladder, but a sense of control and security in their home.

 Our new in-depth research report by VIVID in association with the Centre for Household Assets and Savings Management (CHASM) based at the University of Birmingham and the University of Manchester, explores the relationship between lived experience of the home and wellbeing.